Definition and Types of Adjective | Parts of Speech

-Definition of adjective: We define an adjective a word which gives information about a noun, pronoun, or a noun phrase.
+An adjective is defined a word which gives information about a noun, pronoun, or a noun phrase.
 It gives additional information about a noun or pronoun.
 It shows the quality, kind, or degree of a noun.
-Look at the examples of adjective below.
+Look at the examples below.

 • The mouse is little.